qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 a given connection.
 The specification does not support means to distinguish path migration from simultaneous usage of available uniflows for a given connection.

+[comment]: # (Add section number of AVP)

 This document fills that void.
-Concretely, instead of switching the 4-tuple for the whole connection, this draft first proposes mechanisms to communicate endhost addresses to the peer.
-It then leverages the address validation process with the PATH_CHALLENGE and PATH_RESPONSE frames proposed in
+This draft first proposes mechanisms to communicate endhost addresses to the peer.
+It then leverages Address Validation Procedure with the PATH_CHALLENGE and PATH_RESPONSE frames proposed in
-{{I-D.ietf-quic-transport}} to verify if additional addresses advertised by the communicating host are available and actually belong to it.
-In this case, those addresses can be used to initiate new uniflows to spread packets over several networks following a traffic distribution policy that is out of scope of this document.
+{{I-D.ietf-quic-transport}} to verify whether additional addresses advertised by the host are reachable.
+In this case, those addresses can be used to initiate new uniflows to spread packets over several networks following a packet scheduling policy that is out of scope of this document.

 TODO: Add a companion document discussing the packet scheduling and path management considerations.

-When multiple paths are available, different delays may be experienced as a function of the initial network path selected for the establishment of the QUIC connection.
-The first version of the specification does not discuss considerations related to the selection of the initial path to place the connection.

-The example of {{examplempquic}} shows a possible data exchange between a dual-homed client performing a request fitting in two packets and a single-homed server.
-Notice that the Uniflow ID used by a host over a specific network path is not necessarily the same as the one used by the remote peer.
+The example of {{examplempquic}} illustrates a data exchange between a dual-homed client sending a request spanning two packets and a single-homed server.
+Uniflow IDs are idenpendently chosen by each host.
 In the presented example, the phone sends packets over WLAN on uniflow 0 and over LTE on uniflow 1, while the packets sent by the server over WLAN are on uniflow 2 and over LTE are on uniflow 1.